Tim-Mclennan/Google-Book-Search/README.md

 # Google-Book-Search

-The objective of creating this Google Book Search is to showcase a sample of the skills I have learnt while attending Nology's software engineering program.
+The objective of creating this Google Book Search is to showcase a sample of the frontend skills I have learnt while attending Nology's software engineering program.

 The languages and techniques I have used in this project include:
 - HTML
 - CSS
 - SCSS
-- Javascript (DOM, API, Async functions)
+- Javascript (DOM, Fetch API, Async functions)

 ## Features

-- Search feature that allows end users to find a book using its title.
+- Search feature that allows end users to find a book using the search feature.
+- Utilises Fetch to display data from Google Books API.
+- Extremely Modular design (Allows for easier reading, customising and Unit Testing).
+- Minimalist colour palette, inspired by Google.
+-

 ## Lessons Learned